johanley/quotations-ps/README.md

 The output PDF:
 - the text is laid out asymmetrically on even-odd pages, in order to place text away from the spine of the bound book.
 - the font I'm using is *Adobe Caslon Pro*.
-- the line-breaking is jagged-right; I dislike the algorithms which change the width of space characters.
+- the line-breaking is jagged-right.
+I dislike algorithms which change the width of space characters.
-- a drawing of the constellation Orion is on the title page; this is implemented in PostScript code; it's not an image.
+- a drawing of the constellation Orion is on the title page; this is implemented in PostScript code; it is not an image.
 - an index is included at the end of the book.
+(It is automatically generated.)

 # Input File